sruthiprabakaran/Portfolio/README.md

 # python
-This program is to implement a simple rock_paper_scissor
+This program is to implement the rock_paper_scissor game

 #concepts
 Loops